 While logic-minded employees have tendencies to support their judgement and ideas with data and evidence, employees who function within their emotional judgement may provide their opinions with principles and values in mind.
 A combination of these traits can work well together when forming and developing ideas.

 Similarly, different skill sets also bring balance to a workplace environment.
-Employees with a greater grasp of numerical data will be prone to view situations in a more systematic way.
+Employees with a greater grasp of numerical data will be prone to view situations more systematically.
 Employees with greater communication skills might approach these same dilemmas in a more creative, innovative way.
 These skills can work well together as they reinforce and support one another.

 Create a cognitively diverse team

 A cognitively diverse team brings fresh ideas that can drive innovation and change.
-This, in turn, contributes towards an organisation's achievements, allowing it to grow in efficiency and performance.
+This, in turn, contributes to an organisation's achievements, allowing it to grow in efficiency and performance.